GFizzz/Deep-Learning-CT-Signature-for-Predicting-Occult-Liver-Metastases/README.md

 When the pre-processing and data preparing process is done, we can train our model.

-We mainly use the pre-processde data from last step:
+We mainly use the pre-processed data from last step:

 - **phase1_dir = "data/PancreasTumor/arteria/"**